 What are the entry fees?

-The entry fee is $100 (including GST) for each nomination in each category (with the exception of the UTS Glenda Adams Award, which is part of the Christina Stead Prize entry fee).
+The entry fee is $100 (including GST) for each nomination in each category (with the exception of the UTS Glenda Adams Award).
 If a work is entered into an additional category (e.g. Multicultural NSW Award or Indigenous Writers Prize), the entry fee for each additional category is $50.

 Example: A work is being entered for the Christina Stead Prize for Fiction, the NSW Multicultural Award and the Indigenous Writers Prize.
 The total entry fee would be $200 ($100 for the Christina Stead Prize for Fiction, $50 for the Multicultural NSW Award category and $50 for the Indigenous Writers' Prize category).